30-Year-Old Defensive Back – New England Patriots

 Signed a five-year, $47.5 million contract with the Patriots in March of 2015.

-McCourty (concussion) is active for Saturday's playoff game against the Colts, ESPN Boston's Field Yates reports.
+McCourty (shoulder) is listed as active for Sunday's game against the Jets.

 To instantly reveal our fantasy analysis of every player – including Devin McCourty – simply subscribe now.